Komoka Community Centre - 133 Queen Street, Komoka, Ontario - Treaty 21 territory

 |

-Listen & LearnTune in to three expert speakers explore different nature themes and discuss what you can do at home and in the community to connect with and support nature.
+Listen & LearnTune in to three expert speakers explore various nature themes and share how we can connect with and support nature.

 |

-Chat & ShopMeet some local organizations to learn about some amazing projects protecting wildlife and the environment.
-Shop some local vendors for their nature-related products!
+Chat & ShopMeet local organizations to learn about environmental projects.
+Shop with local vendors for their nature-related products and services.

 |